creptic/qbtctl/README.md

 It allows you to manage torrents directly from the terminal, supporting operations such as:

-- Pausing, resuming, stopping, and removing torrents
+- Adding, resuming, stopping, and removing torrents
 - Setting categories, tags, sequential download, and superseeding
 - Monitoring torrent upload/download limits, state, and seed time
 - Interactive authentication setup or command-line credentials